top of page

 What makes a good celebrant, for Helen Stott?

 Being trained, certified, and continually developing through professional networks like AOIC, are all important ...
-But empathy with those feeling lost, overwhelmed, or just plain sad, makes a really good celebrant.
+But what makes a good celebrant is empathy with those feeling lost, overwhelmed, or just desperately sad.
 Family and friends know me better as Helen Stott, and I'd like to explain how my personal experiences influence how I work.

-My dad died suddenly, partly as a result of caring for my mum who had Alzheimer's.
+My dad died very suddenly, partly as a result of caring for my mum who had Alzheimer's.
 Five years later, I lost Mum completely too.
-It was a real privilege to plan the funerals of both of them, more or less single-handedly, as my family is small.
+Single-handedly planning both their funerals - without siblings - felt incredibly lonely, and I never forget that feeling when others are going through similar.

 The first ceremony I officiated, in Autumn 2021, was for a truly lovely local man and good friend of my husband.
 The chapel was packed with people I knew, along with many memories of our younger days.